mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 The nested ``match``-``with`` constructs lead to further and further indentation.
 The ``Error`` cases are all identical and simply add noise.

-To circumvent this, in Octez we use a `binding operator <https://ocaml.org/manual/bindingops.html>`__: a user-defined ``let``-binding.
+To circumvent this, in Mavkit we use a `binding operator <https://ocaml.org/manual/bindingops.html>`__: a user-defined ``let``-binding.
 Specifically, you can open the ``Result_syntax`` module which includes the binding operator ``let*`` dedicated to ``result``.